 Fundamentals of Music (MU 102) introduces the basics of music with an emphasis on practical application.
 Elements included are note reading, key signatures, chord charts, and rhythms, as well as introductory guitar and piano instruction.
 This course may be exempted by exam.
-It is not sufficient preparation for Music Theory I. 3 credit hours
+It is not sufficient preparation for Music Theory I.

 Rudiments of Music (MU 112) is a remedial, intensive course covering the rudiments of music, in preparation for Music Theory I. Elements include major and minor scales and triads, key signatures, simple chord progressions, and simple and compound meter.
 May be exempted by exam.
-3 credit hours Annually, fall

 Music Technology (MU 115) is designed to familiarize the student with the applications possible through today's technology for use in music ministry.
-This course covers basic principles and functional use of audio-video-lighting (A/V/L) technology, MIDI applications, the use of computer transcription exploration of other software, and the keyboard/computer capabilities.
+This course covers basic principles and functional use of audio-video-lighting (AVVL) technology, MIDI applications, the use of computer transcription software, and the exploration of other keyboard/computer capabilities.